Napa River Citizen Science Project (2025-2026)

-Vallejo’s Napa River has long been affected by industrial discharges, wastewater outflows, and urban runoff.
-Our campaign combines rigorous water quality sampling in the Mare Island Strait with a native plant outreach effort to help improve and restore local ecosystems.
-By linking scientific research with community engagement, we’re working toward a healthier river and more beautiful and resilient neighborhoods in Vallejo.
+The Napa River watershed has long been affected by industrial discharges, wastewater outflows, and urban runoff, especially in and around the Mare Island Strait in Vallejo.
+Our campaign combines water quality sampling with a native plant outreach effort to help improve and restore local ecosystems.
+By linking scientific research with youth outreach and community engagement, we’re working toward a healthier river and more beautiful and resilient neighborhoods in Vallejo.
+This project was made possible through generous support from the Rose Foundation for Communities and the Environment and the California Sportfishing Protection Alliance.

 The Challenge